Thornton PD: ‘Mass chaos' inside Walmart after shooting

 The shooting was reported to dispatch at 6:10 p.m.
 Wednesday, according to Thornton Police.

-Thornton police said two men were killed and a woman was taken to a nearby hospital where she later died in wake of the shooting.
+Thornton police said two men were killed and a woman was taken to a nearby hospital where she later died.
 The three who were killed were the only ones shot.

 The names of the victims have not been released, though Tiffany Wilson, director of communications at Walmart, did confirm that all Walmart staff has been accounted for.